yasinatesim/eksisozluk-entry-generator/README.md

 </table>

+## 🧐 What's inside?

+There is a simple component for Entry.
+It has basic image download logic and uses [use-react-screenshot](https://www.npmjs.com/package/use-react-screenshot) for generate Entry image

 ## Getting Started

 ### 📦 Prerequisites

 - Node (v12.0.0+)

 - Npm (v6.00+)

 ### ⚙️ How To Use

 1. Clone this repository